-In June 1913, Paul and Mary Pfeiffer moved to Piggott from St. Louis.
+In June 1913, Paul and Mary Pfeiffer moved to Piggott from St. Louis and eventually amassed 63,000 acres in Clay County.
 Their oldest daughter Pauline met and later married writer Ernest Hemingway.
-Pauline and Ernest visited the home frequently and the Pfeiffers converted a barn behind the home into a studio for Hemingway's use during his stays.
+They visited the home frequently during their marriage (1927-1940) and the Pfeiffers converted a barn behind the home into a studio for Hemingway's use during his stays.
 It was here that Hemingway wrote a large portion of one of his most famous novels, A Farewell to Arms, and various short stories.
-Ernest and Pauline would divorce in 1940.
 The home stayed in the Pfeiffer family until 1950 when Mary Pfeiffer died.
-In 1982, the Pfeiffer Home and Carriage House was placed on the National Register of Historic Places.
-Arkansas State University purchased the historic property in 1997.
-The house and the barn were restored to the time period that Hemingway visited the house.
-The Hemingway-Pfeiffer Museum and Educational Center opened in July 1999.
+In 1982, the Pfeiffer Home and Carriage House were listed in the National Register of Historic Places.
+Arkansas State University purchased the historic property in 1997, restored it to the time period when Hemingway visited, and opened the property as the Hemingway-Pfeiffer Museum and Educational Center.